Gazetteer and New Daily Advertiser, Tuesday 16th February 1790.

 This question has been asked numerous times and the answer has always been that she was married off, then simply vanished.
 Given our love of solving mysteries we simply had to investigate.
 We had read in Amanda Foreman’s book, The Duchess, that Charlotte married – if that were true, who was her husband?
 Did she have her own family?
 What happened to her?

 Well, on the 28th February 1793 Charlotte did marry.
-In fact she married the Duke of Devonshire’s agent, John Heaton’s nephew, Jonathan Kendal, at St James The Less, Thorndike Street, London.
+In fact, she married the Duke of Devonshire’s agent, John Heaton’s nephew, Jonathan Kendal, at St James in Piccadilly.
 The Morning Post of the 1st March 1793 noted that they were both of Old Burlington Street.

 According to his baptism Jonathan was some nine years older than Charlotte and Robert Athol, the Archives and Records Manager at Lincolns Inn Library, says that Jonathan was ‘admitted on 21st February 1784, the nephew of John Heaton, also a member of Lincoln’s Inn.
 He is not listed in our bar books that list members of the Inn who have been called to the bar, however, nor does he appear in any of the Law lists for the time which suggests to me that although he was admitted to Lincoln’s Inn, he didn’t pursue a career in law’.

 We know from the Land Tax records that the Heaton family were living in a property owned by the Duke of Devonshire on Old Burlington Street so it seems highly likely that Charlotte, shortly after her return from France, moved there and that is where she met her future husband.